 I think it is commendable that you go to Mass and focus on the crucified Christ who was hung on that tree as a sacrifice of atonement to reconcile us to God.
 In your own way you want to identify with Jesus in his suffering.
 Christians have done this down through the ages by penitential acts and participating in passion plays.
 They’re doing this to identify with Christ in his suffering as an act of devotion.
 You’re also meditating on the suffering of Christ in an embodied way, but as a horny teenager.

 I think it’s not unusual that a sixteen-year old gets erections and has erotic thoughts.
 Maybe it happens a dozen or more times a day for you, even in math class.
 Looking at the figure of a nude adult male body fastened to and exposed on a cross for all the world to see may also produce erotic thoughts.
 And as a devout Catholic you are encouraged to gaze at that figure.
 That’s why the crucifix is centrally located above the altar.
-As you act out that scene in your bedroom you become sexually aroused and seek relief.
+As you act out that scene you become sexually aroused and seek relief.

 Since you are a Catholic boy I should point out that masturbation is still considered a venial sin in Catholic teaching.
 It is in the category of “objectively disordered sex.”
 That means that self-pleasure is not what ejaculation is intended for, even in marriage.
 In Catholic teaching sex is only to be used for procreation.
 But the Church recognizes the force of biology, habit, and our subjective thoughts in its pastoral counsel.
 You should really have a discussion with your priest about this.
 In the Catholic catalogue of sexual sins, masturbation is at the bottom.
 Scripture says nothing about it and theologians through the centuries gave little thought to it.
 There’s been more concern about sexual practices between two people than solitary sex except in celibate religious communities.